anklet1/anklet1/README.md

 - 👋 Hi, I’m @anklet1
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Software Engineering at ALX
 - 💞️ I’m looking to collaborate on real life projects
 - 📫 How to reach me WhatsApp +233543521863